broach/jira-github-service/README.md

 jira-github-service
 ===================

-Web service that sits between Github and JIRA.
+Web service that sits between Github and JIRA web hooks in order to sync the two systems.

+## Current status
+Overall this should work for anyone using JIRA agile and Github.
 See the `configExample` file for configuration.
 Note you must have the `context.xml` for the webapp pointed at a config.

+There's still a bit of cruft in the code that could be cleaned up, but it works.

 ## Current features
 ### Issues